lance-amethyst/IX/README.md

-IX is a set of Javascript library.
+IX is a set of Javascript library by Lance GE.

 ix.js
 ixutils.js